zkopru-network/blind-find/specs/blind_find_v1.md

 ### Hub

-A hub is essentially a [super node](https://en.wikipedia.org/wiki/Supernode_(networking)) which can serve multiple user requests simultaneously.
+A hub is a [super node](https://en.wikipedia.org/wiki/Supernode_(networking)) which can serve multiple user requests simultaneously.
 Users can
-- Join a hub and then be searchable.
+- Join a hub and then be found by other users.
 - Search for other users who has joined the hub before.

 #### Registered as a hub